Frequently Asked Questions

 According to the NCA, consumers can be confident that a well-made and properly burned candle, whether scented or unscented, will burn cleanly and safely.
 Although there are no known health hazards associated with the use of scented candles, unfounded concerns about the safety of man-made fragrances vs. “natural” fragrance materials and essential oils continue to populate the media.
 The fragrances approved for candle usage – whether synthesized or “natural” – do not release toxic chemicals.

 How much fragrance oil do you use?

 There is a maximum amount of fragrance that can be added to a candle before it no longer burns cleanly, properly, or safely.
-To achieve our superior fragrance strength, Upper Room Candles uses a premium amount of fragrance oil.
-The amount of fragrance oil we use in our candles is based on the particular oil components, the wick type, and chosen vessel.
+To achieve our superior fragrance strength, Upper Room Candle Co. uses a premium amount of fragrance oil.
+The amount of fragrance oil we use in our candles is based on the particular oil components, the wick type, our wax blend, and chosen vessel.
 We do a great deal of testing for each different oil, wick, and vessel combination to ensure each candle meets our standard of excellence.
-Fragrance oil is not one-size-fits-all, and if we treated it as such, then we could not call our candles premium handcrafted candles.
+Fragrance oil is not one-size-fits-all, and if we treated it as such, then we could not call our candles premium or handcrafted.

 Are your candles all natural?